 An accurate way to test if my sourdough starter is ready?

-If you’re not confident on knowing when your starter is most active, we can use this test to tell us.
-It involves a bit of planning but is well worth it as you will learn so much and guarantee you’ll be using your starter at it’s most active point going forward.
+If you’re not confident in knowing when your starter is most active, we can use this test to tell us.
+It involves a bit of planning but is well worth it as you will learn so much and guarantee you’ll be using your starter at its most active point going forward.

 First, use a tall jar and have a marker or a couple of elastic bands handy.

 - Feed the starter by following a sourdough starter recipe closely.
 Put a band or mark a point where the top of the starter reaches in the container.